-1. About you CARTES
+1. About you

-Your name: Where you work:

-Your job title:
+Your name: \\\\\ Where you work: \\\\\ Your job title: \\\\\

-How can we get in touch with you (e.g. phone numb per, email)?
+How can we get in touch with you (e.g. phone number, email)?

 2. Representation

-If you have already got a representative:

-Their name: Their phone number:

-If you haven't got a representative yet, but are a me

-you would like us to do that, give us the name of yo ur union:
+If you have already got a representative: Their name: Their phone number: If you haven't got a representative yet, but are a member of a union, we can contact them for you.
+If you would like us to do that, give us the name of your union: Your union:

-Your union:

 3. Your grievance

-Does this relate to Bullying and Harassment: Yes/No

-Do you want this complaint to be considered under
+Does this relate to Bullying and Harassment: Yes/No Do you want this complaint to be considered under the modified procedure: Yes/No Reason:

-Reason:

-E detaile to a constant of the

 Explain the issue you want to resolve:

-(Attach further sheets if required)

 4. Desired outcome

 What needs to happen to resolve this issue?
-What of outcome are you hoping to achieve?
+What outcome are you hoping to achieve?

-(Attach further sheets if required)